mongodb/specifications/source/crud/crud.rst

 Combining Limit and Batch Size for the Wire Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The OP_QUERY wire protocol only contains a numberToReturn value which drivers must calculate to get expected limit and batch size behavior.
-Subsequent calls to OP_GETMORE should use the user-specified batchSize or default to 0.
+Subsequent calls to OP_GET_MORE should use the user-specified batchSize or default to 0.
 Below is pseudo-code for calculating numberToReturn for OP_QUERY.

 .. code:: typescript